 Consultant-led unit in hospital

 This will normally be where you give birth if you expect to need care from a doctor.
 There may be more than one consultant-led unit in your area.
-Some women who don’t expect to have problems prefer to give birth in these units, as they feel reassured by having specialist medical care close at hand.
-Midwives carry out most of the care in these units.
+Some women who don’t expect to have problems may choose to give birth in these units where midwives care for you in labour and birth and medical care is also available.
+Epidural analgesia is only available in consultant-led units.